©2019 L A Waygood

 Was it ‘charge‘, perhaps?
 Or was it ‘current‘?
 Or, perhaps, it was ‘energy‘?
 Or was it something else entirely?

 The problem is that the word, ‘electricity‘, is widely used by the layman to mean any or all those things.
-But for those of us who are studying electrical science, this misconception can be a problem.
+But for those of us who are studying electrical science, this can be a problem as we need to be more specific.

 What ‘electricity’ isn’t